Farsighted or Presbyopic? Understanding the Difference

 Presbyopia is the result of the aging process, when the lens inside the eye gradually loses its flexibility, making it harder to focus on objects up close.
 Although the condition seems to appear suddenly, in reality, the eye slowly loses its near-focusing power throughout life.

 A comprehensive eye exam can detect both farsightedness and presbyopia, and glasses are a safe and easy way to correct both vision problems.
-Bifocal or progressive lenses are the most common correction for presbyopia, and it is estimated that more than half of people who wear glasses do so because of a focusing problem related to farsightedness or presbyopia.
+Bifocal or progressive lenses such as Varilux® are the most common correction for presbyopia, and it is estimated that more than half of people who wear glasses do so because of a focusing problem related to farsightedness or presbyopia.
+Crizal® lenses are another great option as they provide excellent clarity of vision and are resistant to glare, scratches, and smudges.